top of page

 Now that you have arrived, what is there to take in?
 In the memorial park there are several historical markers and interpretive panels.
 Most of the markers are related to the battle, but there are a few that are not.
 The interpretive kiosk is a newer addition to the park, and provides a fairly comprehensive overview of the Great Raid.
 The park also has a monument that commemorates the battle, the death of Major Daniel McCook, the family that donated the land for the memorial park, and the Moundbuilder culture that created the small mound that is within the park's boundaries.
 There is another small monument dedicated to those who helped to form the park to preserve the mound as well.

 Plan on spending an hour or two visiting the area, especially if you take the driving tour.
-One thing to keep in mind is that some of the roads used on the tour are not paved and so during periods of wet weather might have large puddles to navigate.
+One thing to keep in mind is that some of the roads used on the tour are not paved and during periods of wet weather might have large puddles to navigate.

 Lodging & Dining: